Becoming an HVAC Mechanic: Education & Certification

 Sponsored Ad

-In our modern world, we have come to expect a certain level of comfort in our homes, schools, offices, and businesses.
+In our modern world, we expect comfort in our homes, schools, offices, and businesses.
 Climate control is also essential for food storage, electronic equipment, and a wide array of industrial applications.
 That comfort often starts with the temperature, humidity, airflow, and overall ventilation of those buildings where we spend most of our time.
 Heating, ventilation, and air conditioning (HVAC) mechanics are skilled professionals who install, maintain, and repair HVAC systems, ensuring that people can be comfortable and safe inside no matter what is going on outside.

 Keep reading to learn more about the day-to-day experiences of an HVAC mechanic, as well as the steps necessary to join this particular career.